Fracking in the UK

 - links to drinking water contamination in USA and Australia

-A huge step in the fight against fracking has been won.
-Two fracking applications were rejected by Lancashire Council.
-This historic victory sends a clear message that local people don’t want fracking.
+This historic victory in Lancashire sends a clear message that local people don’t want fracking.